rfcx/arbimon-legacy/jobs/README.md

 node index.js
 ```

-Script will delete recordings and send a slack message to the biodiversity-dev channel.
+Script will delete recordings and send a slack message to the arbimon-dev channel.

 An example of terminal logs which you should see:
 ```shell